Friday, 27 April 2018 | 3:30pm to 8:00pm | Waitomo Homestead

 Anyone caught deliberately littering will be severely penalised.
 You will be disqualified from this event.
 As further punishment, you will be tasked with clearing gorse from the hills above Te Anga road wearing only jandals, short and a singlet and you will be served warm cordial for sustenance.
 After that you will spend days crutching wet Perendales.

 If you drop at any point during the race, you must let the nearest aid station or a course marshal know that you have pulled out of the race.
 Make sure a volunteer records your race number.

 There are only a few metres on the road (superlong course only).
 It will be marshalled and signposted.

 Compulsory Gear (long and super long courses only).

 In the week prior to the race and at registration, competitors in the long and super-long events will be advised, and again at the pre-race briefing, what compulsory clothing and equipment items they must carry (based on the expected weather conditions).
 If there is little risk of bad weather, the most likely Compulsory Gear list will be A. There are three compulsory gear levels:

 – A. No compulsory equipment

-– B. Waterproof seam-sealed jacket
+– B. Waterproof seam-sealed jacket with a hood

 INSPECTION OF COMPULSORY ITEMS: If compulsory items are required for the race, the Race Director may choose to randomly spot check a sample of competitor items on the morning of the event at the race start.
 At least one random inspection of one or more item(s) will be undertaken along the course for all competitors.
 We strongly recommend you carry water between aid stations.
 Optionally (but recommended) you should carry any gels or other form of calories with you between aid stations.
 We recommend you plan ahead and have all items in B and C available to bring to Waitomo.